-- Thorough and correct cleaning of resources and setting following Public Health England guidelines will take place at the end of each day.
+- Thorough and correct cleaning of resources and the setting, following Public Health England guidelines, will take place at the end of each day.
 Staff will be responsible for the cleaning of their own area of work.

-- Thorough and correct cleaning of resources and setting following Public Health England guidelines will take place after a suspected case.
+- Thorough and correct cleaning of resources and the setting, following Public Health England guidelines, will take place after a suspected positive case.

-- Staff will follow their normal practice when changing nappies or administering first aid.
+- Staff will wear regular PPE when administrating first aid.

-- Staff will wear a face mask when social distancing is not possible or when in close proximity to all parents or staff members from another ‘bubble’.
+- Staff will wear a face mask when in close proximity to all parents/carers or when guidelines advise to, staff members from another ‘bubble’.

 - Resources that are difficult to clean will be removed.